Recently updated on November 30th, 2024 at 11:18 am

 Representation: plus-sized Irish-Bangladeshi teenager, Sapphic characters

 We follow Shireen Malik.
 A teenage girl still reeling from the breakup with her ex-girlfriend, Chris.
-But then she’s accepted as a contestant on a new televised baking competition show.
-This is Shireen’s dream come true!
+But then the show accepts her as a contestant in a new televised baking competition.

-Because winning will not only mean prize money, but it will also bring some much-needed attention to You Drive Me Glazy, her parents’ beloved donut shop.
+Winning will bring much-needed attention to You Drive Me Glazy, her parents’ donut shop.

-I find love triangles hit or miss.
-But this was exceptionally well-crafted.
-The story is well written with a fast-paced plot and an easy to read writing style.
+Jaigirdar writes the story well, featuring a fast-paced plot and an easy-to-read writing style.
 The puns made me chuckle and the food descriptions were mouthwatering.

 Buy on Amazon | Waterstones